nomos-system/node-red-contrib-nomos/README.md

 -----

 ### nomos system Components
-With this nodes you can connect directly to nomos Controller components/devices.
+With this nodes you can connect directly to nomos system Controller components/devices.
 The nodes are bound to certain properties.
 For example components with *Level/Brightness* property. *Component* and *Generic* nodes are more flexible in the way you can control or query component properties.

 ### nomos system Extras
-Direct access to *Events*, *Timers*, *Scenes* and *Notifications* you have configured on your nomos Controller.
+Direct access to *Events*, *Timers*, *Scenes* and *Notifications* you have configured on your nomos system Controller.
 Triggers are working as well.
 For example: You can use a *Scenes* node as trigger and attach for additional execution other Node-RED nodes to it.

 ### nomos system API
 The complete nomos system API available as Node-RED nodes.
 See the documentation of each node for further informations.